I love using WordPress, It literally made it easy for coding noobs like me to set up amazing and beautiful websites in hours. Not weeks.

-“Did you know, Improving your load time by 0.1s can boost conversion rates by 8%?”
+“Did you know, Improving your load time by 0.1s can boost conversion rates by up to 8%?”

 So now we know you are leaving money on the table by having a slow website, and with Web Vitals, it means you will no longer be competitive when it comes to SEO rankings.

 You literally have 0 excuses not to follow this WordPress speed guide!

 In this post, I have put together, what I feel is the most ACTIONABLE guide on how to speed up your WordPress site.

 Not to mention it’s super easy, seriously!
 If you can install a plugin on WordPress, you can follow every step here!

 If you implement everything I teach you, in the end, you will have a super-fast website with a perfect Google page speed score (or at least very near perfect).

 I have also written this guide so you can follow along at each step and implement it as you go.

 So here is what you will be getting in this guide: